Only best products in a given category receive “A” grade.

 Paddle Board Highlights

-In a collaboration with Prana, the Aleka boards from Surftech are gorgeous, in fact the women can’t control themselves raving about it.
-That’s enough to earn an A-grade.
+In the second generation collaboration with Prana, the Aleka boards from Surftech once again have stunning graphics and stand out against other boards on the market.
+In fact, the women can’t control themselves raving about it.
+That’s enough to earn an A-grade for the 2nd year.
 The board does come in two sizes with each size having a different set of graphics, both equally stunning.
 If you’re concerned about floatation you’ll definitely want to get the larger one.
 The bigger size will float you better.
 It’s a fairly lightweight board to carry, which is great for the women’s market and in terms of graphics it has beautiful color coordination with the paddle and the leash so it’s just an all around gorgeous package.
+The board is pretty stable with an incredibly comfortable deck pad which as a bonus is eco-friendly and like none-other.
+The bungee cords are a nice addition that allow for you to bring some extra gear and the extra handles are a nice addition that help with transportation.
+The Aleka is truly a beautiful all around board that makes a statement as you hit the water.
 If you want to make a fashion statement and have a nice board that is touring with a touch of all around to it, than this is the board to get.

 Primary UseAll-Around Use

 Paddle Boards fall into two broad categories, All-Around and Specialty boards, with all-around designed primarily for recreation while speciality boards for top performance in specific disciplines